Getting Data into Fluency

 Fluency Platform is the latest method of data ingestion into the Fluency SIEM.

-As the front-end of the SIEM, Fluency Platform has the ability to integrate with and accept feed from many devices and services by other vendors.
+As the front-end of the SIEM, Fluency Platform has the ability to integrate with and accept feeds from many devices and services by other vendors.

 The objective here is to get all the network and audit data into your Fluency instance.